google/docsy/content/en/docs/Adding content/navigation.md

 date: 2017-01-05
 weight: 3
 description: >
-  This page describes how site navigation works in Docsy, and how to customize it for your site.
+  Customize site navigation and search for your Docsy site.
 ---
 ```